Kiska (177.545E

 in the area at the time, but it is possible the echoes were from a

-force of submarines travelling
+force of submarines traveling

 on the surface at night.
 Recollections from surviving Japanese naval